thesofproject/linux/Documentation/driver-api/soundwire/locking.rst

 (sdw_bus) which is used for every Bus instance.
 This lock is used to serialize each of the following operations(s) within SoundWire Bus instance.

-  - Addition and removal of Slave(s), changing Slave status.
+  - Addition and removal of Peripheral(s), changing Peripheral status.

   - Prepare, Enable, Disable and De-prepare stream operations.